Germanic Languages

 Swedish

-The goal of this course is to further develop the speaking, reading, writing, and listening skills you have acquired in the first year Swedish courses and broaden your knowledge about the Swedish culture and history.
-Topics emphasize contemporary Swedish life and corss-cultural awareness.
-In addition to the main text, newspaper articles, shorter literary texts, film, and internet resources will be used.
+The goal of this course is to further develop your speaking, reading, writing, and listening skills and broaden your knowledge about the Swedish culture, history and literature.
+Topics emphasize contemporary Swedish life and cross-cultural awareness.
+Topics to be covered include Swedens regions, the party and political system, major historical and cultural figures, and the Swedish welfare state.
+In addition to the main text we will use a selection of short stories, newspaper articles, films and audio resources available on the internet.
 Class will be conducted almost exclusively in Swedish.
 To succeed in this course, you must actively participate.
 You will be expected to attend class regularly, prepare for class daily, and speak as much Swedish as possible.
 Methodology The class will be taught in a communicative way.
-It will be conducted primarily, but not exclusively in Swedish.
-In-class activities and homework assignments will focus on improving and developing speaking, reading, writing, listening skills, and deepening the students' understanding of Swedish culture through interaction and exposure to a broad range of authentic materials.
+It will be conducted primarily in Swedish.
+In-class activities and homework assignments will focus on improving and developing speaking, reading, writing, listening skills, and deepening the students understanding of Swedish culture through interaction and exposure to a broad range of authentic materials

 Yiddish